Infineon/mtb-example-wifi-mcuboot-rollback/README.md

 1. Install a terminal emulator if you do not have one.
 Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).

-2. Install a Python interpreter.
-This code example is tested with [Python 3.8.3](https://www.python.org/downloads/release/python-383/).
+2. Install the Python interpreter and add it to the top of the system path in environmental variables.
+This This code example is tested with [Python v3.8](https://www.python.org/downloads/release/python-383/).

 ## Using the code example